MonkeyBonkey22/P4T/README.md

 I wanted to switch to a more performant toolhead, but I don't have the space or power for a CPAP.

 ## Features
-- Supports up to 12mm belts
+- Supports up to 12mm belts (Monolith only)

 ## Current release
 V1.1